BNLIF/wire-cell-docs/docs/viz/uploads.md

 # JSON Schema

-BEE can be used to display results from any algorithms that produce *3D space points*.
+Bee can be used to display results from any algorithms that produce *3D space points*.
 At the core, it parses a JSON file that looks like:

 ```json